phatnnt/hello-world/README.md

 # hello-world
-Hello world for git tutorial This is tutorial from https://www.w3schools.com/
+Hello world for git tutorial This is tutorial from https://www.w3schools.com/ aaaaa